- May 30, 2022

 - Categories: Lemon Law

 A vehicle being sold “as is” typically means that it is sold without a warranty, and any future problems with the car or truck are not the responsibility of the dealership or private seller.
 So, as a purchaser, you are assuming the financial risk should any mechanical, electrical, or structural problems with the vehicle become apparent after the sale is completed.
+If you find yourself in a situation involving a truck accident, it may be beneficial to consult with a truck accident lawyer to understand your rights and options.

 There are sometimes good reasons to buy a vehicle “as is” – they are often less expensive than certified pre-owned (CPO) vehicles of similar make and model.
 If you know the seller personally (a neighbor, family member or friend) or if it’s a one-owner vehicle that has been well cared for, an as-is purchase might be the right choice for you.